farooqkz/simplebot/README.md

 # simplebot
-Writing a simple IRC bot in all languages possible
+Writing a simple IRC bot in all languages possible.
 For contributors: please don't use a library or module, just use sockets.